FinchWilliam/Statistical-Modelling-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-(fill in your description and goals here)
+(fill in your description and goals here) -- include a note about citibikes and a link: https://citybik.es/

 ## Process
 ### (your step 1)